The Outer Worlds: Release

 In December 2017, Private Division, an independent publishing division under Take-Two Interactive, announced the project as their first slate of games to publish.
 The first trailer for the game premiered at The Game Awards 2018.
 Though Obsidian was in the process of being acquired by Microsoft Studios at the time of the game's announcement, the project had been under development before that point, and Take-Two secured the publishing rights prior to Microsoft's acquisition offer.
 The Outer Worlds was released for PlayStation 4, Windows, and Xbox One on October 25, 2019.
 In March 2019, it was announced that the game would release exclusively on the Epic Games Store and Microsoft Store, with its original Steam release being delayed until October 23, 2020.
 Fan response to the announcement was negative.
 A Nintendo Switch version was originally scheduled to be released on March 6, 2020, but was delayed to June 5 due to issues caused by the COVID-19 pandemic.
 The Switch version was developed by Virtuos.

 The game's first piece of downloadable content (DLC), Peril on Gorgon, was released on September 9, 2020.
 The DLC pack added a new location, a new story campaign, and three new science weapons.
 In this pack, the Stranger must investigate a science outpost located on an asteroid and uncover the mystery behind a failed science project.
 The second DLC, titled Murder on Eridanos, was released on March 17, 2021.
 In this pack, the Stranger must solve the murder case of a famous actress named Halcyon Helen.
 Both DLC packs were included in the game's season pass.
 On March 7, 2023, a remastered version of the game called The Outer Worlds: Spacer's Choice Edition, also developed by Virtuos, was released for PlayStation 5, PC, and Xbox Series X/S. Spacer's Choice Edition has updated visuals and a higher level cap, and includes the base game and all downloadable content.
 The remaster has been criticized for introducing stutter to the game and generally performing worse than the original.

+In April 2026, it was announced that the original version of the game and its DLC would be delisted on May 27th on all platforms where the Spacer's Choice Edition is available, with owners of the base game receiving Spacer's Choice Edition for free.
+In addition, it would be announced that Spacer's Choice Edition would receive new updates, with the first in April fixing long-standing issues while the second in May featured balance changes and added the ability to use grenades.